patrickbwarren/qgis3-survex-import/README.md

   30N](https://spatialreference.org/ref/epsg/wgs-84-utm-zone-30n/),
   but as a convenient mnemonic.

-All these can of course be equally used as `*cs` commands for specifying fixed points such as entrances.
+All these can of course equally well be used as `*cs` commands for specifying fixed points such as entrances.

 For the first,